-The last organ to die, according to the Mahatma Letters (ML), is the brain.
-At the moment of death, a person recalls their entire life in a span of a few seconds.
-"The dying brain dislodges memory with a strong supreme impulse....That impression and thought which was the strongest naturally becomes the most vivid and survives so to say all the rest which now vanish and disappear forever, to reappear but in Devachan."
-(ML 93B)

-This recall has been affirmed by recent researches conducted on near-death experiences, such as those of Dr. Raymond Moody.
+Physical Death.
+The last organ to die, according to the Mahatma Letters, is the brain.
+At the moment of death, a person recalls one's entire life in a span of a few seconds.
+"The dying brain dislodges memory with a strong supreme impulse. . . .
+That impression and thought which was the strongest naturally becomes the most vivid and survives so to say all the rest which now vanish and disappear for ever, to reappear but in Devachan."
+(ML 93B) This recall has been affirmed by recent researches conducted on near-death experiences, such as those of Dr. Richard Moody.
 The last dominant thoughts of a person will determine the "life principle" of one's future existence, and the nature of these thoughts will depend upon the predominant character during the person's life.

-There is lucidity at the moment of death - even among the insane - as the process of life recall is undergone.
-The Mahatma Koot Hoomi therefore cautions people to keep silence when a person is dying to avoid disturbing the thoughts and processes that will mould the Ego's future life.
+There is lucidity at the moment of death - even among madmen - as the process of life recall is undergone.
+The Mahatma Koot Hoomi therefore admonishes people to keep silence when a person is dying to avoid disturbing the thoughts and processes that will mold the Ego's future life.

-There is a non-physical cord that connects the physical body and the kama-rupa (desire body).
+There is a non-physical silver cord that connects the physical body and the kāma-rūpa.
 When this is broken, death becomes permanent.
 This cord has been observed by clairvoyants since the ancient times.
-The Bible refers to this in the book of Ecclesiastes 12:5-7: "Because man goeth to his long home, and the mourners go about the streets: Or ever the silver cord be loosed, or the golden bowl be broken ... then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it."
+The Bible refers to this in the book of Ecclesiastes 12:5-6: "Because man goeth to his long home, and the mourners go about the streets: Or ever the silver cord be loosed, or the golden bowl be broken..."

-At the moment of death, an apparition of the person who has just died may be seen by people at a distance.
-This is the involuntary projection of the mental illusory body or mayavi rupa.
-The image is based on the dying person's perception, hence the apparition is often seen in the clothes they were wearing at the moment of death.
-Blavatsky says if the dying person is drowning, the image will appear as if dripping with water.
-This is different from the apparitions of dead people due to the "reflections in the astral light" and not due to the projection of the illusory body (ML Appendix I).
+At the moment of death, an apparition of the person just died may be seen by people at a distance.
+This is the involuntary projection of the mental illusory body or $m\bar{a}y\bar{a}vi\ r\bar{u}pa$.
+The image is based on the perception of the dying person, hence the apparition is often seen in the clothes they wear at the moment of death.
+Blavatsky says if the dying person is drowning, the image will appear as if dripping with